Azure Newsletter: May 2017

 Have not tried Azure yet or need help getting started?
 Watch a short overview of Azure, then sign up and deploy your first Azure solution.

 All new databases in Azure SQL Database will be encrypted at rest by default

-Using Transparent Data Encryption (TDE), this change will be available in all regions worldwide by June 1, 2017.
+Using Transparent Data Encryption (TDE), this change will be available in all regions worldwide by 1 June 2017.
 Anyone who wishes to leave specific databases unencrypted can still do so by turning off TDE after the database has been provisioned.
-Existing databases and databases created through restore, geo-replication, and database copy aren’t affected by this change.
+Existing databases and databases created through restore, geo-replication, and database copy are not affected by this change.

 Azure SQL Database and Azure Data Warehouse Threat Detection generally available

 Threat Detection leverages machine learning for an added layer of security built into Azure SQL Database and Azure Data Warehouse, so customers can protect their databases within minutes without needing to be an expert in database security.
 It works around the clock to alert customers of anomalous activities on your databases.
 Threat Detection alerts can be viewed from Azure Security Center.
 Alerts give details about suspicious activity and recommend ways to investigate and mitigate the threat.

 More storage for Premium pools in Azure SQL Database

 The amount of storage for the larger Premium pools has increased to as much as 4 TB.
 This extra storage is currently available in a limited number of regions with more widespread availability planned.
 To learn more, visit the Azure Blog.